 *These values are per 1 serving, but this recipe is for 12 servings

-It is important to take things slowly with a stray cat.
+It is important to take things slowly when adopting a stray cat.
 Because you don’t know the cat’s background or history, you probably won’t know what he or she has experienced in the past.
 For instance, he or she may be very timid, aggressive, or scare easily.
 In order to make the transition easier, you should keep him or her in a designated area or room with food, water, and a litterbox.
 This room should be just for the cat, a place where he or she can rest and feel safe.
 While a stray kitten may accept and be accepted by others pretty easily, an adult stray cat may take longer to adjust.

 If you decide to bring a stray cat into your home, you should schedule an appointment with your veterinarian as soon as possible.
 While it may be difficult to lure him or her into a carrier, a visit to the vet is very important.
 Stray cats may have ear mites and fleas.
 They also may not be spayed, neutered, or vaccinated.
 In taking your stray cat to the vet, you can ensure the safety of your new pet.

 If you’ve ever spent time with a cat, you know that they love tiny spaces.
 Whether it’s an empty cardboard box or a spot between two pillows, a cat will wriggle their way into the opening.
 Besides being super cute, having safe hiding spots for your new kitty is important for making them feel safe.
 In addition to cat-proofing your home, plan to have a few quiet places for your new pet to ‘hide’ as it adjusts to its new environment.
 All cats need their own little hideouts, but former strays especially, as they’re so used to having all the space they want.

 2. Have Them Checked Out By A Vet